FEARFUL AVOIDANT

 INTRODUCTION

-Like for many with a Fearful-Avoidant Attachment style, relationship anxiety appeared in my first serious relationship around age 20, shortly after the "honeymoon" phase.
+As for many with a Fearful-Avoidant Attachment style, relationship anxiety appeared in my first serious relationship around age 20, shortly after the "honeymoon" phase.
 At the time, I had no understanding of what was happening.
 Moving in together with my girlfriend after a few blissful weeks suddenly plunged me into overwhelming dread I couldn't explain.
 Constant heaviness in my chest made it hard to sleep or study.
-My mind raced 24/7, desperately seeking answers: Why do I feel this way?
+My mind raced 24/7, desperately seeking answers.
+Why do I feel this way?
 This soon spiraled into terrifying intrusive thoughts: Do I truly love my girlfriend?
 She must not be the one if I feel like this!

-After several painful breakups, culminating in an ultimatum, "Marry me or we are done", I reluctantly walked down the aisle on stiff legs, consumed by near-panic anxiety.
+After several painful breakups, culminating in an ultimatum, "Marry me or we are done," I reluctantly walked down the aisle on stiff legs, consumed by near-panic anxiety.
 The first year of marriage felt like a life sentence.
 Sensing my turmoil, my mother-in-law offered blunt advice: “It’s easy to get divorced without children; relax.”
 I started to feel better only when I launched my career, channeling all my anxious energy and avoidance into climbing the ladder.
 I pursued promotions, power, money and achievements with obsessive zest.
 Only years later did I recognize this workaholism as a coping mechanism.
 My career in Marketing Communications (a creatively rewarding field, offering near-daily Dopamine surges) alongside video games and, ahem, pornography, became addictive buffers against intimacy.
 These distractions dulled my anxiety just enough to sustain the marriage and even allowed us to have three children.

 My first platform for sharing these insights was Reddit, the self-titled "Heart of the Internet," specifically its subreddit dedicated to Relationship OCD.
-For two years, as I was going through my own painful healing journey, I responded to posts by fellow sufferers, distilling recurring themes from those books I was studying.
-If multiple esteemed authors converge on the same truths, there must be wisdom there.
+For two years during my own painful healing journey, I responded to posts by fellow sufferers, distilling recurring themes from the books I studied.If multiple esteemed authors converge on the same truths, there must be wisdom there.
 My responses evolved into comprehensive guides, eventually hitting Reddit’s character limit for comments.
 At the end of 2024, I assembled everything into the "masterpost" about my healing journey, barely fitting it into Reddit’s 40,000-character limit.
 It resonated instantly: 200,000+ reads within six months, hundreds of comments and questions.
 Engaging with readers (as I continue to do while readership grows) made the next step obvious.

 Recent studies suggest that prevalence of Disorganized (Fearful Avoidant) Attachment has surged from about 2% in the 1960s to as high as 15% today, affecting up to one billion people worldwide.
 While not all develop Relationship OCD (or rather, stay in a relationship long enough for it to emerge), many suffer from relationship anxiety and could benefit from understanding this pattern and how to address it.
 How could I help more people awaken and find their way out?
 The answer was clear: This book.
 So here we are.
 You’re reading words, forged in my own living hell – a hell I’ve escaped.
 I sincerely hope the knowledge assembled here from leading minds in neuroscience and psychology lights your path to freedom as well.